 - Lei parla piano piano » She speaks very softly

-In Italian, most verbs end in a common pattern, such as -are, -ere, and -ire.
+In Italian language, most verbs end in a common pattern, such as -are, -ere, and -ire.
 These are the 1st, 2nd and 3rd conjugations respectively.
-Examples:
+This classification method is very similar to spanish conjugation, where the pattern is -ar, -er and -ir for the three conjugations.
+Here some Italian conjugation examples:

 The features of the verbs are: